 The ultimate goal of entering into the Loss Mitigation Program is to enter into a loan mofication agreement with respect to your current mortgage.
 There are certain federal guidelines that the lenders must follow in order to modify a mortgage.
 Oftentimes, the agreement may include lowering your mortgage payment and placing any mortgage arrears at the back of your mortgage.
 Once an agreement has been reached, it is necessary to have such agreement approved by the Court.
 The debtor is required to file a Motion to Authorize the Loan Modification.
 Assuming the Court approves the loan modification and the debtor is in a Chapter 13 Bankruptcy, then an amended plan shall be filed within 14 days of the entry of the Order approving the loan modification should the loan modification impact the existing Chapter 13 Plan.
 However, if only the mortgage payment amount changes, then there is no need to file an amended plan.
 If there has been a significant change in the debtor's expenses as a result of the loan modification, then the debtor shall file an amended Schedule I and J within 14 days of the entry of the Order approving the loan modification.

-If you find yourself in a similar situation and you feel that the Loss Mitigation Program might help you or you simply have additional questions about filing bankruptcy, then call Pittsburgh Bankruptcy Attorney Rodney D. Shepherd at 412 471-9670 or complete our contact information form.
+If you find yourself in a similar situation and you feel that the Loss Mitigation Program might help you or you simply have additional questions about filing bankruptcy, then call Pittsburgh Bankruptcy Attorney Rodney D. Shepherd at 412 471-9670 or complete our online contact information form.
 Our office will immediately contact you and schedule a free consultation.